 Local resident Bruce Worden first reported hearing goshawk calls on Lower Sproatt Mountain in 2020.
-A callplayback survey in 2021 elicited a response from an adult goshawk that flew high above the survey station, presumably to check the source of the call.
-But breeding in the area was only confirmed in September 2021 when Bruce recorded video footage of two juveniles just downhill of Danimal Mid bike trail.18 In spring 2022, Bruce found an inactive nest nearby.
-Although it was not possible to confirm this was the nest used in 2021, a May 6th site visit revealed it is structurally sound and could have been used recently.
+A call-playback survey in 2021 elicited a response from an adult goshawk that flew high above the survey station, presumably to check the source of the call.
+But breeding in the area was only confirmed in September 2021 when Bruce recorded video footage of two juveniles just downhill of Danimal Mid.
+In spring 2022, Bruce finally located a nest nearby, at the junction of Danimal Mid and Piece of Cake bike trails.
+Although it was not possible to confirm this was the nest used in 2021, a May 6th site visit revealed it is structurally sound and could have been used that recently.
 The nest was on the west side of a Douglas-fir in an old forest on a southwest-facing slope, and approximately 14 m above the forest floor.